NAD777/leetforces/README.md

 ```

 ## Usage

-To build & run the project run
+To build & run the project run in the project root directory
 ```bash
 docker-compose up
 ```
 And then you can access the bot via Telegram

+## Metrics
+To access metrics, go to http://localhost:3000/ and log in to Grafana with credentials according to
+`docker-compose.yaml`, and then add the Prometheus data source (Prometheus service is configured to run at port 9090)
+and import the dashboard (dashboard configuration file is located in `/configs/dashboard.json`).

 ## License
 Licensed under MIT open license.
 The codetest_bot team @ 2023.